e-Learning Blog

 e-Learning Material Production Services

-Since the onset of the COVID-19 pandemic, students have been unable to attend university, and remote work has become the norm in companies.
-In this context, web conferencing systems have rapidly gained popularity.
-Zoom boasts the top market share in both companies and universities in Japan.
+When the COVID-19 pandemic began, universities were unable to hold on-campus classes, and remote work became the norm in companies.
+In this context, web conferencing systems quickly became widespread.
+Zoom boasts the top market share domestically, both in companies and universities.

 Zoom is a cloud service that enables web conferencing anytime, anywhere, and from any device.
 In addition to its use for "meetings," Zoom is also widely used in "learning" scenarios.
-Online learning using Zoom is incorporated in both internal training and school classes.
-If you are using the online learning management system Moodle, you might wonder if it is possible to conduct online training in conjunction with Zoom.
+Online learning using Zoom has been adopted in both corporate training and school classes.
+If you are using Moodle, an online learning management system, you might wonder if it is possible to conduct online training by integrating it with Zoom.

 Therefore, this time we will introduce how to use Moodle and Zoom together and the benefits of doing so.

 First, let's review the general features and functions of Zoom.
-Zoom has the following characteristics.
+Zoom has the following features.

 No account registration is required

-In regular web conferencing tools, both the host and participants need to register an account.
+With typical web conferencing tools, both the host and participants need to register accounts.
 However, with Zoom, only the host needs to register an account.
-Participants can easily join the meeting by simply accessing the URL that was sent to them, making it very convenient.
+Participants can easily join the meeting simply by accessing the URL sent to them, which is very convenient.

 Available for free

 Zoom offers a free version in addition to the paid version.
-You can easily invite members to a meeting by simply sending an invitation link.
-However, please note that the free version has a limit on meeting duration.
+You can easily invite members to a meeting just by sending an invitation link.
+However, please note that the free version has a time limit on meetings.

-With Zoom's paid plan, you can host large meetings with up to 1,000 participants.
+With Zoom's paid plans, you can hold large-scale meetings with up to 1,000 participants.
 It can also be used for webinars and company-wide meetings.
-The free plan allows meetings with up to 100 participants.
+Even the free plan allows meetings with up to 100 participants.

-It is very important to have a stable connection during web conferences.
-Zoom excels in connection optimization technology, allowing it to be used reliably even on slow connections.
-It can be used not only with Wi-Fi but also with 4G and 5G connections, so you can confidently participate in meetings while on the go.
+A stable connection is very important for web conferences.
+Zoom excels in line optimization technology, allowing it to be used reliably even on slow connections.
+It can be used not only with Wi-Fi but also with 4G and 5G connections, so you can confidently participate in meetings even when you are out and about.

-Zoom offers a variety of features such as virtual background settings, screen sharing, whiteboards, and group discussion tools.
+Zoom offers a rich set of features such as virtual background settings, screen sharing, whiteboards, and tools for group discussions.

-Next are the main convenient features of Zoom.
+Next are the main useful features of Zoom.

 Screen Sharing

-With screen sharing, you can show your computer screen to the participants of the meeting.
-By projecting materials on the screen while explaining, you can expect that everyone will understand the content more clearly.
-In Zoom settings, you can also change it so that not only the meeting administrator but also participants can share their screens.
+With screen sharing, you can show your computer screen to meeting participants.
+By displaying materials on the screen while explaining, it is expected that everyone will understand the content more easily.
+In Zoom’s settings, you can change it so that not only the meeting host but also participants can share their screens.

 Breakout rooms are a feature that allows you to divide meeting participants into up to 50 rooms.
 They are useful for group discussions and consolidating opinions.